VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

 query$export()
 ```

+The instructions will do the following:

+-   Install the sample VisionEval RSPM (Regional Strategic Planning Model)

+    -   The model has data from the small Rogue Valley MPO in Oregon

+    -   The model is installed in `VisionEval/models/VERSPM-base`

+    -   You can re-open the model later by using this instruction;

+        ```
+        rspm <- openModel("VERSPM-base")
+        ```

+-   Run the model

+    -   The results are placed in `VisionEval/models/VERSPM-base/results`

+    -   The results are in a difficult internal R format, so you’ll want to
+        export them into something more useful for subsequent analysis.

+-   Export the model results into several files in a friendly text table format
+    (.csv) that you can open with Excel or a text editor

+    -   The CSV files are placed in a dated subfolder of
+        `VisionEval/models/VERSPM-base/results/outputs`

-Exporting the results creates a series of `.csv` files in the `outputs`
+    -   You can export the results into an SQLite database (created in the
-subfolder of `results`.
-Exporting the query will create a table of metrics for
-each model year and scenario that is defined in the model, placing each of those
+        `outputs` folder) by using this export instruction:

+        ```
+        rspm$export("sql")
+        ```

+-   Run a set of basic queries to report summary model performance metrics

-in another subfolder of `outputs`.
+    -   When exported, those metrics appear in .csv files in another subfolder of
+        `VisionEval/models/VERSPM-base/results/outputs`
+    -   By default, the query output file has one row per metric and one column per
+        model scenario.

 ## Using the Walkthrough

-Many additional features of VisionEval are systematically explored in commented
-R scripts located in the VisionEval runtime `/walkthrough` folder.
-The
+Additional features of the VisionEval R interface are somewhat systematically explored in commented R scripts located in
-walkthrough files are best explored using RStudio.
+the VisionEval runtime `VisionEval/walkthrough` folder.
+The walkthrough files are most easily explored using RStudio.

-Here is an overview of the walkthrough files and what you will learn from each
-of them:

-00-setup.R : Sets up the walkthrough runtime directory

-00-walkthrough.R : Master list of walkthrough scripts (nothing specific to run
-here)

-01-install.R : How to install a VisionEval model sample from the packaged
-examples

-02-running.R : How to run a VisionEval model

-03-structure.R : The components of a VisionEval model

-04-extract.R : How to get raw results (or a subset) from a VisionEval model

-05-mini-model.R : How to build a small model programatically (extended view of
-structure.R)

-06-model-stages.R : The concept of model stages and how to manipulate them

-07-queries.R : How to run queries (summarizing results) on model results
-(including scenarios)

-08-scenarios.R : How to set model stages up as scenarios, run such a model, and
-examine results

-09-run-parameters.R : Understanding run parameters (model configuration
-settings)

-10-debugging.R : Using partial models to debug VisionEval

 Once you have seen the message "Welcome to the new VisionEval", you can set up
 the walkthrough by running this instruction: